Pylons/pyramid/docs/narr/views.rst

 configuration file setting.
 Details of why a view was not found will be printed to ``stderr``, and the browser representation of the error will include the same information.
-See :ref:`environment_chapter` for more information about how and where to set these values.
+See :ref:`environment_chapter` for more information about how, and where to set these values.